 Add pumpkin and sugar to the softened cream cheese and beat on medium speed.
 Stop the mixer occasionally to scrape down the sides of the bowl, ensuring that the pumpkin and cream cheese are thoroughly combined.
 If the cream cheese looks chunky, switch to the whisk attachment and beat on high speed until most of the cream cheese lumps are incorporated.

 On medium speed add the egg and egg white.
 Beat to combine (about 1 minute).
 Add the spices, salt, and vanilla extract.
 Beat to combine.

 Remove the pressed crust and loose crumb from the refrigerator.
 Pour the creamy pumpkin filling over the pressed crust.
 Sprinkle generously with crumb topping and top with pecan halves.
 Bake for 20 to 25 minutes or until the center no longer jiggles.
 Remove from the oven and allow to cool completely before removing from the pan and slicing.
 I like to slice and serve these bars chilled.

 To store, wrap individual bars in plastic wrap and keep in the fridge for up to 4 days.
 Makes 9 bars in a square 8×8-inch pan.

 From Joy the Baker

-Tagsblue print cleanse candles chanel chloe cocktails contest deborah lippmann desserts dkny eddie borgo essie eyeshadow f/w 2013 handbags instagram james franco jeff bridges kings of leon laura mercier le labo lfw lipstick london fashion week lucinda williams mac mfw milan fashion week nail polish nars nyc nyfw nyfw 2012 oscars Paris Fashion Week perfume pfw proenza schouler rachel zoe ryan adams ryan gosling scarves sephora ss 2013 the strokes tommy ton
+Tagsblue print cleanse candles chanel chloe contest deborah lippmann desserts dkny eddie borgo essie eyeshadow f/w 2013 handbags instagram james franco jeff bridges kings of leon laura mercier le labo lfw lipstick london fashion week lucinda williams mac mfw milan fashion week nail polish nars nyc nyfw nyfw 2012 nyfw 2014 oscars Paris Fashion Week perfume pfw proenza schouler rachel zoe ryan adams ryan gosling scarves sephora ss 2013 the strokes tommy ton